Franz Xaver Winterhalter: Court painter

 Leonilla Bariatinskaia Princess of Sayn Wittgenstein Sayn (1843), J. Paul Getty Museum, Los Angeles.
 Winterhalter contrasted sumptuous fabrics and vivid colors against creamy flesh to heighten the sensuality of the pose, the model, and the luxuriant setting.

-In Paris, Winterhalter quickly became fashionable.
-He was appointed court painter of Louis-Philippe, the king of the French, who commissioned him to paint individual portraits of his large family.
-Winterhalter would execute more than thirty commissions for him.

-This success earned the painter the reputation of a specialist in dynastic and aristocratic portraiture, skilled in combining likeness with flattery and enlivening official pomp with modern fashion.

-However, Winterhalter's reputation in artistic circles suffered.
-The critics, who had praised his debut in the salon of 1836, dismissed him as a painter who could not be taken seriously.
-This attitude persisted throughout Winterhalter's career, condemning his work to a category of his own in the hierarchy of painting.
-Winterhalter himself regarded his first royal commissions as a temporary intermission before returning to subject painting and the field of academic respectability, but he was a victim of his own success, and for the rest of his life he worked almost exclusively as a portrait painter.
-His success in this field made him rich.
-Winterhalter became an international celebrity enjoying royal patronage.

-Katarzyna Potocka in oriental costume (1854), National Museum, Warsaw.
+Portrait of Countess Potocka (1854), National Museum, Warsaw.
 Countess Potocka sat for this portrait in Paris, where she went after returning from a trip to the Holy Land.
 Róża Krasińska, who with her mother went to Paris, wrote that she was "a few times in the Winterhalter's studio, while the mother posed for her portraits".

-Among his many regal sitters was also Queen Victoria.
-Winterhalter first visited England in 1842, and returned several times to paint Victoria, Prince Albert and their growing family, painting at least 120 works for them, a large number of which remain in the Royal Collection, on display to the public at Buckingham Palace and other royal residences.
+Winterhalter first visited England in 1842, and returned several times to paint Queen Victoria, Prince Albert and their growing family, painting at least 120 works for them, a large number of which remain in the Royal Collection, on display to the public at Buckingham Palace and other royal residences.
 On display at Osborne House is Florinda, given by Victoria as a birthday present for Albert in 1852.
-Winterhalter also painted a few portraits of the aristocracy in England, mostly members of court circles.
-The fall of Louis-Philippe in 1848 did not affect the painter's reputation.
-Winterhalter went to Switzerland and worked in Belgium and England.